audrum/old-multinstall/README.md

 ## windows_activators

-This is a project about open source activators for windows and office written in batch and powershell. **You have to open each one with admin rights**
+This is a project about open source activators for windows and office written in batch and powershell. **You have to open each one with admin rights**.

 ## Office 2019

 The [O2019.cmd](https://github.com/Audrum/windows_activators/blob/master/O2019.cmd) file is a batch script for activate Office 2019, it was written following some instructions from [msguides.com](https://msguides.com/) with a few modifications.
-Just open it and let it work.
-You can review the code and feel free to modify it.

-## Office 365

-The [O365.cmd](https://github.com/Audrum/windows_activators/blob/master/O365.cmd) file is a batch script for activate Office 365, it was written following some instructions from [msguides.com](https://msguides.com/) with a few modifications.
 Just open it and let it work.
 You can review the code and feel free to modify it.

 ## Windows 10